-Our Board believes that our future success depends, in large part, on our ability to maintain a competitive position in retaining and motivating our employees, consultants and directors and that the issuance of equity awards is a key element in accomplishing these goals.
-The Amended 2022 Plan will allow us to continue to provide performance-based incentives to our eligible employees.
-Therefore, the Board believes that the Amended 2022 Plan is in the best interests of the Company and its stockholders and recommends a vote in favor of this Proposal 2.
+Our Board believes that our future success depends, in large part, on our ability to maintain a competitive position in retaining and motivating our employees, consultants, and directors and that the issuance of equity awards is a key element in accomplishing these goals.
+The Amendment will allow us to continue to provide equity-based incentives to our eligible employees.
+Therefore, the Board believes that the Amendment is in the best interests of the Company and its stockholders and recommends a vote in favor of this Proposal 2.